Creating the Perfect Wedding Day Timeline

 Working with Other Suppliers

 Don’t worry if you don’t have it all figured out just yet.
 Part of my role is helping you shape a day that works beautifully for photography and for you.
 Whether your wedding takes place in one location or across several, everything can be adapted to suit your plans.
-I can help with timings, whether that’s making space for portraits after a church ceremony, working around travel between venues, or simply finding the quiet, natural pauses in your day.
+I can help with timings – whether that’s making space for portraits after a church ceremony, working around travel between venues, or simply finding the quiet, natural pauses in your day.

-If you’re still in the early stages of planning, you may find the wedding photography planning guide helpful, covering venue choice, coverage length and how everything fits together.
+If you are still in the early stages of planning, you may find the wedding photography planning guide helpful, covering venue choice, coverage length and how everything fits together.
+You can also learn more about my approach as a Dorset wedding photographer and how I work across a full wedding day.

 More Wedding Photography Guides